darsan012/SecureNote/readme.md

 # Creating a secure note taking app
  ## This app is created using html, css, jquery and jquery ui
-- this app is capable for creating, modifying and deleting notes securely
+- this app is capable of creating, modifying and deleting notes securely
 - keeps track of the notes through local storage in the browser
 - data are stored in the json format
 - Notes with same title are not allowed
+- Handled basic XSS attacks

+## Future Enhancements
+- Create a login
+- Store the notes to the database
+- Add enryption to the notes
+- Add customizable text areas to include heading, list, numbers and different colours
+- Customize notes according to the priority like red is top most priority
+- Add page to view the history of the completed notes

 ## Here are the results
 ![Result 01](./Results/01.png)